THE LAUDER HOTEL

 DUNSTAN TIMES, ISSUE 2344, 13 AUGUST 1906, PAGE 1

-as workers and families moved into the area for Public Works Schemes employment.
+The hotel’s heyday was during the Depression Years, as workers and families moved into the area for Public Works Schemes employment.

 In 1961, the hotel was moved from its original site facing the empty railway to its current position facing the main road of Lauder.
 Publican Ralph Phillips cut the building in half, turned it around and moved it towards the main road before putting it back together.